XinyiYing/XinyiYing/README.md

 ## 🌱News🌱

+* **2025-03-10- Our paper "Visible-Thermal Tiny Object Detection: A Benchmark Dataset and Baselines" is accepted by TPAMI 2025.
+Code is available at [RGBT-Tiny](https://github.com/XinyiYing/RGBT-Tiny/).**
 * **2025-02-16- Our paper "Infrared Small Target Detection in Satellite Videos: A New Dataset and A Novel Recurrent Feature Refinement Framework" is accepted by TGRS 2025.
 Code is available at [RFR](https://github.com/XinyiYing/RFR).**
 * **2024-04-01- Our paper "OBBInst: Remote sensing instance segmentation with oriented bounding box supervision" is accepted by JAG 2024.**
 * **2023-02-16- Our paper "Mapping degeneration meets label evolution: Learning infrared small target detection with single point supervision" is accepted by CVPR 2023.
 Code is available at [LESPS](https://github.com/XinyiYing/LESPS).**